Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Pregnancy-CurrentPregnancy-comments.md

 # CurrentPregnancy

 ## Overall discussion
 The zib has all (logical) concepts of the Xt-EHR model except for .currentPregnancyStatus, with which it is possible to express, for example, that the subject is not pregnant.
-The zib has Gravidity, Paritfy, and several concepts to express the data on which the EstimatedDateOfDelivery is based which the Xt-EHR model has not.
+The zib has Gravidity, Parity, and several concepts to express the data on which the EstimatedDateOfDelivery is based which the Xt-EHR model has not.

 | zib                                                            | xtehr                                            | type_zib   | type_xtehr             | card._zib   | card._xtehr   |